 - Physically, Mentally, or Technically good Strikers?

-However we went down a stats rabbit hole with the investigation of Decision Making.
+However we went down a stats rabbit hole with the investigation of Decisions.
 One that had originally been looked at by another blogger back in FM18 with their original version of an FM Lab.
-So the striker based experiments will have to wait until next time…
+So the striker based experiments will have to wait until later…

 Before we get going, I just want to cover something about how we are actually getting our results.
 I’m using SPSS.
 This stands for the Statistical Package for Social Sciences, and is basically Excel on steroids.
 Rather than just looking at averages, ranges, percentages (all stats we would call descriptive statistics) it can crunch the numbers through what are known as inferential tests or statistics.
 These are tests that let you know whether any difference found, or relationship, is significant or not.
 And by significant we mean it has a higher than chance liklihood of occuring, that it is probably a real difference or relationship rather than a freak occurance.